aaronpowell/aaronpowell.github.io/src/documents/posts/2010-07-05-dynamics-library.md

---- cson
+---
   title: "Dynamics Library"
   metaTitle: "Dynamics Library"
   description: "A series of helper methods for working with the DLR in C# 4.0"
   revised: "2010-07-05"
   date: "2010-07-05"
-tags: ["dynamic",".net","c#"]
+  tags:
+    - "dynamic"
+    - ".net"
+    - "c#"
   migrated: "true"
-urls: ["/dynamics-library"]
+  urls:
+    - "/dynamics-library"
-summary: """
+  summary: ""

-"""
 ---
 When playing with the `dynamic` keyword and the DLR at CodeGarden 10 I realised that I wanted to do more with it so I started to dig deeper into it.
 This is where I came up with the idea which I covered in [Dynamic Dictionaries with C# 4.0][1].